 When a lot of the press around Strata living centres on the problems that can arise (think noise, parking, pets), it’s not surprising that owners and tenants alike are increasingly focused on finding a ‘nice’ Strata community to live in.

-Recreational facilities and award winning architectural designs are no longer sufficient incentive to put up with unfriendly neighbours or power-hungry committees.
-There are those who are more interested in a strata community’s friendly feel than its physical perks.
+Recreational facilities and award-winning architectural designs are no longer sufficient incentive to put up with unfriendly neighbours.
+There are those who are more interested in a Strata community’s friendly feel than its physical perks.

-The committee has an important role to play in the creation and maintenance of a nice place to live by encouraging engagement of lot owners and residents in the community.
-Too often, however, the focus is solely on increasing lot owner participation through the exercise of their voting rights.
-While this is unquestionably important for the smooth running of a strata community, zeroing in on this area ignores a very important segment of the strata community.
+The Committee has an important role to play in the creation and maintenance of a nice place to live by encouraging engagement of lot owners and residents in the community.
+Too often, the focus is solely on increasing lot owner participation through the exercise of their voting rights.
+While this is unquestionably important for the smooth running of a Strata community, zeroing in on this area ignores a very important segment of the Strata community.

 A change of focus from ‘owner engagement’ to ‘resident engagement’ is only going to become more recognised.
 With current trends of affordability, it is predicted that the proportion of the population renting will increase significantly, and renters will be renting for longer.
 A third of lessees have already rented for more than 10 years.
-These long term renters are equally as concerned as owners occupiers, and arguably more concerned than investment owners, with the maintenance of a functional, stable and harmonious strata community.
+These long-term renters are equally as concerned as owner occupiers, and arguably more concerned than investment owners, with the maintenance of a functional, stable and harmonious Strata community.

-Many projects and sub-committees can harness the power of interested tenants:
+Many projects and sub-committees can harness the power of interested tenants such as:

-It is becoming apparent that having a roof over one’s head is no longer enough, even if the roof is architecturally designed.
-Owners and tenants are looking for a nice place to live – a community experience – from their strata scheme.
+Owners and tenants are looking for a harmonious place to live – a community experience – from their strata scheme.
 Committees who focus on engaging ALL residents can go a long way to transforming a building full of strangers into a community.